IDA-HumanCapital/fife/docs/user_guide.md

 }
 ```

-This document was most recently updated 19 May 2020.
+This document was most recently updated 11 June 2020.